aravinda-1402/Customer-Churn-Prediction/README.md

 The project uses a logistic regression model to predict customer churn based on various features extracted from a dataset.
 The model is trained using the data provided in the `WA_Fn-UseC_-Telco-Customer-Churn.csv` file, including tenure, monthly charges, total charges, and various other customer attributes.

 ### Key Features:
-- **End-to-End Pipeline**: The project includes an end-to-end pipeline managed with Apache Airflow, from data extraction and preprocessing to model training and deployment.
+- **End-to-end Pipeline**: The project includes an end-to-end pipeline managed with Apache Airflow, from data extraction and preprocessing to model training and deployment.
 - **AWS Integration**: The project leverages AWS services such as S3 and SageMaker to perform model training in a scalable and efficient environment.
 - **Dockerized Environment**: The project environment is fully containerized using Docker, ensuring easy setup and consistent performance across different environments.
+- **Flask Application**: A Flask web application is included to serve predictions, making the model accessible through a simple web interface.

 ## 🛠 Pipeline Visualization